brayest/RedisClusterCloudFormation/README.md

-# REDIS CLUSTER WITH SENTINEL, CloudFormation and CHEF
+# Redis Cluster with Sentinel, CloudFormation and Chef

 This repository contains the necesary scripts and procdedures to deploy a **simple** Redis cluster using Docker Compose with service discovery by Consul, a service registry bridge by Registrator and Redis Sentinel for high availability.
-Also in includes the procedure and the necesary CloudFormation modules to automate the a **simple** deployment of to AWS using EC2 instances configured by Chef recepies using AWS OpsWorks Chef automate server.
+Also in includes the procedure and the necessary CloudFormation modules to automate the a **simple** deployment to AWS using EC2 instances configured by Chef recepies using AWS OpsWorks Chef automate server.
 This is only the base for improving.

 * [Enviroment](#enviroment)